rafaelnunes93/Instagram/README.md

 # Instagram
-A simple copy of Instagram homepage
+A simple copy of Instagram homepage.